lightlace/cpp-docs.de-de/docs/mfc/reference/colecontrol-class.md

 ### <a name="return-value"></a>Rückgabewert

-Ungleich 0 (null), wenn eine Zeichenfolge in ' strevalue ' zurückgegeben wurde *,* andernfalls 0.
+Ungleich 0 (null), wenn eine Zeichenfolge in ' *strevalue* ' zurückgegeben wurde, andernfalls 0.

 ### <a name="remarks"></a>Hinweise